serain/serain.github.io/_posts/2021-05-11-terraform-plan-rce.markdown

 $ terraform plan -plugin-dir /tf/plugins
 ```

-This will prevent Terraform from dynamically pulling new plugins.
+This will prevent Terraform from dynamically pulling in new plugins.

 ### Don't do a production `plan` on untrusted code!